Carmen: Synopsis, Character Map

 Carmen

-(Whispering to José, singing) There’s a tavern near the walls of Seville.
+(whispers to José, sings) There is a tavern near the walls of Seville.

 Carmen

-(Whispering to José) On my way out, I’m gonna push you and run.
+(whispers to José) On my way out, I’m going to push you and run.
 Pretend you’re down.

 Carmen